Arkansas prepares for 1st double execution in US since 2000

 The inmates have suffered several legal setbacks as the executions near.
 A federal judge on Friday rejected their request to stop the executions over their health concerns.

-Two federal judges on Sunday ruled against the inmates in separate cases.
+Two federal judges ruled against the inmates in separate cases Sunday.
 One denied a stay of execution to Williams, saying that the 8th Circuit Court of Appeals has jurisdiction in the case.
 Another federal judge denied the inmates’ request for changes to the rules for witnesses to view the executions.

 After the setback in a lower court, both inmates on Sunday asked the appeals court to halt their executions based on their poor health.